 In 2019, Ultramax Nation will be providing FREE DOWNLOADABLE and SORTABLE by BIB and NAME photos at the Finish Line and along the course.
 See their work during the 2018 Garmin Marathon – https://www.ultramaxsportsphotos.com/2018-Garmin-Marathon

 The full marathon, half marathon, and 10K will use disposable bib chip timing through MyLaps.
 Chips will be attached to the back of your race bib.
 The chip does not activate until you cross the start line.
 There will be multiple split times along the course.
 You can track runners with the MOBILE APP.

-There will be 60-80 Port-a-Potties near the Start Line, and two to three at each aid station as well as many others at various locations along the course.
+There will be 60-80 Port-a-Potties near the Start Line, and one to three at each aid station as well as many others at various locations along the course.

 Gear check will be located near the starting line for any gear you want to leave.
 Your gear will be secured in a plastic sack and your bib number will need to be written on the sack with the marker provided at the tent.
 The volunteers in the gear check tent will help you secure items and stay with items during the race.